CityOfZion/neo-js/README.md

 ```
 This will create a new testnet instance and configure it to run as a full node.

-Additionally, to create a light node on mainnet:
+Additionally, to create a light node instance on mainnet:
 ```js
 var neoBlockchain = neo('light', 'mainnet');
 ```